 The Great Mill was one of the largest medieval grain mills in Europe.
 It was 26 meters high and 41 meters long.
 Situated on an island created for this purpose on the Radunia canal, it was surrounded on both sides by water, which allowed to double the number of mill wheels, and thus increase efficiency.
 The mill initially had 12 and then 18 bucket wheels with a diameter of 5 meters.
 As a result, the processing amounted to 3.5 to 4 thousand lasts of grain per year, which was about 43 m3 per day, assuming work on all days of the week, except Sundays.

-The Great Mill is 26 meters high and 41 meters long, it has 18 bucket wheels with a diameter of 5 meters.
-These wheels were on the two lower floors, six of the upper floors were intended for a warehouse.
+The two lower floors of the Great Mill were occupied by mill wheels, while the six upper floors were intended for a warehouse.
 In the annex to the east, you could bake bread, then sold, among others, on the Bread Bridge at the Old Town Hall.
+The only decorative elements were manifested in the fragmentation of both gables by narrow, pointed-arched recesses housing windows and in the crowning of the western gable with three brick pinnacles of a very simple form.
 Around the Great Mill there were also many other buildings, such as stables, bread stalls and the mill manager’s house.

 The Small Mill was erected above the waters of the canal as a simple ridge structure with two triangular gables supporting a gable roof.
 One of the gable walls was decorated with narrow, elongated pointed-arched recesses with windows, under which a semicircular arcade was placed for the flowing waters of the channel.